Chicago Amputation Accident Lawyers

 Surgeons will amputate a diseased or injured body part for distinct reasons.
 Medical conditions like diabetes or peripheral artery disease can trigger these circumstances.
 In some cases, the body part is removed due to trauma after an automobile accident.
 Patients also suffer from frostbite, neuroma (nerve tissue thickening), cancerous tumors, or severe infection.
 Where treatments are not effective, doctors might elect for an amputation.
-In some incidents, an amputation may be necessary if the victim is suffering from a life-threatening condition.
+In some incidents, removal of the limb may be necessary if the victim is suffering from a life-threatening condition.
 This might be caused by a defective product like a dangerous hip implant or from neglect caused by nursing home abuse.

 Amputating any body part can cause a life-altering change and may have a negative impact on the victim's future.
 This may touch on their career options, limited abilities, and the need for aid at home and at work.
 Victims often face the financial burden of ongoing surgical procedures, years of rehabilitation and therapy, and the need for a prosthetic limb.
 Adaptations prove necessary to the victim's vehicle or home to accommodate their restricted movement.

-Alarming Amputation Facts
+Alarming Amputation Injury Facts

 Statistics maintained by the National Limb Loss Information Center, under the Amputee Coalition, reveal that more than two million individuals in the United States have lost a limb.
 This number increases by nearly 185,000 amputations every year.
 More than half of these individuals with amputations lost their limb due to vascular disease including PAD (peripheral arterial disease) and diabetes.
 An additional 45% lost a limb due to some traumatic event.
 Other statistics involving losing a limb include the following: